electronicarts/gigi/HowToMakeAPublicRelease.md

 So, the first step is to get the "ExternalRelease" branch to contain what you want the public repo to contain.
 Like for instance, by merging main into the branch.

+You should also increment the build number in Version.h, in the GIGI_VERSION_WITH_BUILD_NUMBER() macro.
+Or, if the major or minor version number changed since last release, set the build number to 0.
+Make sure install.nsi has the same version numbers specified for VERSIONMAJOR, VERSIONMINOR and VERSIONBUILD.

 This branch should be tested to verify that things are working correctly.

 The Viewer and DX12 unit tests should also be ran, to help ensure everything is working correctly.